TaeHoonHer/2023_Caerang_Tensor/README.md

 To address the diverse skill levels within our team, we have divided our program into two distinct tracks: beginner and intermediate.
 Our team is composed of undergraduate students ranging from freshmen to seniors, with varying levels of experience and knowledge of Python and data analysis tools.
 To ensure the maximum benefit and impact for all members, we have tailored our training materials to be approachable yet challenging, covering a broad range of fundamental and advanced topics.

-## eginner track curriculum includes the following topics:
+## Beginner track curriculum includes the following topics:

 Week 1: Introduction to Python
 - Course overview and objectives